Englewood, New Jersey: Roads and highways

 As of May 2010, the city had a total of 75.06 mi of roadways, of which 64.30 mi were maintained by the municipality, 8.39 mi by Bergen County, 1.94 mi by the New Jersey Department of Transportation, and 0.43 mi by the New Jersey Turnpike Authority.

 Interstate 95 is the most prominent highway serving Englewood.
 It travels through Englewood for 0.43 mi near the city's southern border with Leonia.
 Originally built by the New Jersey Department of Transportation, this section is now owned and operated as part of the New Jersey Turnpike, though it is not tolled.

-The city is also served by Route 4, Route 93, County Route 501, and County Route 505.
-The northern terminus of Route 93 is at the intersection with Route 4, but the road continues north as CR 501.
+The city is also served by Route 4, Route 93, County Route 501 and County Route 505.
+The northern terminus of Route 93 is at the intersection with Route 4 and the road continues north as CR 501.

 Public transportation

 Several NJ Transit bus lines serve Englewood.
-The 166 provides local and express service to and from the Port Authority Bus Terminal in Midtown Manhattan; the 171, 175, 178 and 186 provide service to / from the George Washington Bridge Bus Station in uptown Manhattan; and the 756 and 780 offer local service.
-Rockland Coaches provides scheduled service to / from the Port Authority Bus Terminal on Routes 21T, 14ET, 11T, 11AT, 20, and 20T.
-Saddle River Tours / Ameribus provides rush hour service on weekdays to / from the George Washington Bridge Bus Station on the 11C and 20/84 routes.
+The 166 provides local and express service to and from the Port Authority Bus Terminal in Midtown Manhattan; the 171, 175, 178 and 186 provide service to / from the George Washington Bridge Bus Station in Washington Heights, Manhattan; and the 756 and 780 offer local service.
+Rockland Coaches provides scheduled service to / from the Port Authority Bus Terminal on Routes 11, 20, and 20T.

 Erie Railroad's suburban Northern Branch (NRRNJ) started passenger service in Englewood in 1859, at various stations including the still extant building at Depot Square.
 It originated/terminated at Pavonia Terminal on the Hudson River in Jersey City and was ended in September 1966 (by which time trains had been redirected to Hoboken Terminal).

 The Northern Branch Corridor Project is a proposed NJ Transit (NJT) project to extend the Hudson–Bergen Light Rail along the line providing service to newly built stations along the route.
 The line would stop at Englewood Route 4 and Englewood Town Center and terminate at Englewood Hospital and Medical Center.
 A station stop at Depot Square is the city's much-preferred alternative to NJT's proposed new Englewood Town Center Station to the south.
 Englewood Mayor Frank Huttle III worked with Jersey City Mayor Steven Fulop to advocate on behalf of the project and obtain the needed state and federal funding needed to proceed with the plan, with Huttle emphasizing the economic benefits from the project and that the city wanted to host the terminus, which would include a parking garage near Englewood Hospital and additional parking near Palisade Avenue in the commercial center of the city.

 Religion

 Congregation Ahavath Torah is a Modern Orthodox synagogue in the city that was founded in 1895 and acquired its current site in 1958.

 St. Paul's Episcopal Church is an Episcopal church in the city.

-St. Cecilia’s Roman Catholic Church.